Impact of dephased entangled states and varying measurement orientations on the reliability of cryptographic keys generated via the quantum protocol E91: A quantum simulation approach: Quantum simulation

-To test the validity of equation (\ref{prediction}), we opt for a quantum computational implementation that simulates the QKD through the considered protocol.
-To build a quantum algorithm that emulates the quantum transmission of the key, we first encoded the polarization states into the qubit representation by using the computational basis and rotations gates, as shown in table \ref{tab:table2}.
+To test the validity of equation \ref{prediction}, instead of carrying out the delicate and grueling optical experiment, we opt for a quantum computational implementation that simulates the QKD through the considered protocol.

+To build a quantum algorithm that emulates the quantum transmission of the key, we first encoded the polarization states into the qubit representation by using the computational basis and rotation gates, as shown in table \ref{tab:table2}.

 To reach this goal, we rewrite the dephased singlet state in the computational basis for two qubits, generated by the operator $\hat{Z}\otimes\hat{Z}$, where the parametrized relative phase is added by applying the $R_{z}$-gate over anyone of the two qubits \cite{hernandez2023effects}.
-Thus, the state of equation (\ref{eqn:singlet_state_dephased-linear}) reads
+Thus, the state of equation \ref{eqn:singlet_state_dephased-linear} reads